kiranma72/abdm-docs/content/3-milestone2/understanding-consents.md

 1. Patient's consent manager ID
 2. Purpose of data access consent
 3. Details of who is requesting the health information and of whom
-4. Health information types; the HIP needs to maintain details of what has been requested and what has been sent, as detailed in the following table:
+4. Health information types.

+ The HIP needs to maintain details of what has been requested and what has been sent, as detailed in the following table:

 What is requested?|What needs to be sent?
 |---|--------|
-Prescription|Medicaton that the doctor advised Diagnostic Report|Diagnostic Report that was created following a test/procedure OP Consultation|Out Patient Consultation Document which may include complaints, prescription, observations, follow ups, appointments, test reports etc
+Prescription|Medication that the doctor advised Diagnostic Report|Diagnostic Report that was created following a test/procedure OP Consultation|Out Patient Consultation Document which may include complaints, prescription, observations, follow ups, appointments, test reports etc
 Discharge Summary|Discharge Summary document which may include conditions, medications, observations, procedure done, discharge note, treatment plan etc
 Immunization Record|Immunization records with any additional documents such as vaccine certificate, the next immunization recommendations, etc.
-Record artifact|Unstructured historical health records as a single of multiple Health Record Documents generally uploaded by the patients through the Health Locker and can be shared across the health ecosystem.
+Record artifact|Unstructured historical health records as a single or multiple Health Record Documents generally uploaded by the patients through the Health Locker and can be shared across the health ecosystem.
 Wellness Record|Regular wellness information of patients typically through the Patient Health Record (ABHA) application covering clinical information such as vitals, physical examination, general wellness, women wellness, etc.

 *Note: For detailed information on what information can be sent for a requested HI Type, please refer to the Data Format Specifications*

-5. The consent request is time-bound; after time is elapsed the HIU cannot view the data once the user has granted and HIP should check this date before sending any data.
+5. The consent request is time-bound, after time is elapsed the HIU cannot view the data once the user has granted and HIP should check this date before sending any data.

 ### Meta Codes
 While requesting and exchanging health information, there are few meta codes that are relevant to you if you are a HIU or HIP.